 Don’t get me wrong, when these systems are operating properly they do help to greatly reduce emissions and are generally a good thing.
 They’re also a requirement if you live in a country with regulations on diesel pollution.
 While they are good systems for reducing tailpipe emissions, they definitely have the trade-off of collateral damage that they can cause that becomes a concern for the longevity of your truck’s engine.

 Fortunately, there are still options for those of us who don’t have to keep our trucks legal for the street.

 How to delete the Titan XD

-There are only a few parts that you will need to delete your 5.0 Cummins; a tuner, an exhaust, and a some way to block off the factory EGR system.
+There are only a few parts that you will need to delete your 5.0 Cummins; a tuner, an exhaust, and a some way to block or turn off the factory EGR system.
 All of these parts together are what most will call a full delete kit.